Why Manual Processes Fail

 - Potential director liability for governance failures

-PIAs help you catch problems early — before they become costly breaches.
+PIAs and AI Assessments help you catch problems early — before they become costly breaches.

 Who Uses PIMS?

-PIMS is designed for any Australian organisation handling personal information under the Privacy Act.
+PIMS is designed for any organisation handling personal information in Australia or New Zealand — including foreign companies with Australian operations.
 Our platform serves organisations across diverse sectors.

 Healthcare